sensu/sensu-docs/content/sensu-go/5.7/reference/entities.md

 | annotations |     |
 -------------|------
-description  | Arbitrary, non-identifying metadata to include with event data.
-In contrast to labels, annotations are _not_ used internally by Sensu and cannot be used to identify entities.
+description  | Arbitrary metadata to include with event data, which can be accessed using [filters][6] and [tokens][7].
+In contrast to labels, annotations cannot be used in [API filtering][9] or [sensuctl filtering][10].
 You can use annotations to add data that helps people or external tools interacting with Sensu. required     | false type         | Map of key-value pairs.
 Keys and values can be any valid UTF-8 string. default      | `null`